LiCaoZ/edge-developer.zh-CN/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 ms.prod: microsoft-edge
 no-loc:
 - Enable webhint
-ms.date: 05/24/2022
+ms.date: 06/21/2022
-ms.openlocfilehash: a4c6de8a5028ed8d2bde3eb322365cd1d88e9dc3
+ms.openlocfilehash: 5069022ebe9750d535666222d987dbabf56530c5
-ms.sourcegitcommit: 627ac3e3d4404d9701c81a81609dc49de7c28add
+ms.sourcegitcommit: 5438bc89031609ad4045a96476ae29718561bac0
 ms.translationtype: MT
 ms.contentlocale: zh-CN
-ms.lasthandoff: 05/28/2022
+ms.lasthandoff: 06/24/2022
-ms.locfileid: "12552789"
+ms.locfileid: "12612299"
 ---
 # <a name="experimental-features"></a>试验功能

 <!--
 Policies to keep this page comprehensive and maintainable:
 *  Include a visible h2 section for every checkbox that's in public-facing Microsoft Edge DevTools > Experiments page.
 If no info, write a tautology as a starting point.
 Add as needed, each month.
 *  Keep h2 sections in same order as DevTools > Settings > Experiments.
 *  In the heading and UI steps, keep the checkbox label UI string as it appears in the UI; do not revise or "fix" it.
 *  Don't change h2 text, that might break a link from UI.
 *  When a checkbox is removed from all the channels, delete its section.

 Steps to maintain this page monthly: For latest Stable, and for latest Canary:
 1. Go to edge://settings/help, update if needed.

-1. In Settings > Preferences, Restore Defaults.
+1. In DevTools, select Settings > Preferences > Restore Defaults > Reload DevTools.

-1. Open Edge Stable > Settings > Experiments.
+1. In DevTools, go to Settings > Experiments.

-1. In the "Experiments which are turned on by default" section, update the Edge Stable & Edge Canary list at top.
+1. In the "Experiments which are turned on by default" section below, update the Edge Stable & Edge Canary list at top.
-   *  Link down to the h2; do not link to some other page, here.
+   *  In that section, link down to the h2; do not link to a different article.
 1. Make sure the article has an h2 for each checkbox.
 1. In each h2 section, update the presence or absence of "not", and update the version #:
 This checkbox is|is not present in Microsoft Edge Stable v123.
 This checkbox is|is not present in Microsoft Edge Canary v123.
 -->